ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

 ### ARCHITECTURE OVERVIEW

-1. VIRTUAL PRIVATE CLOUD FOR REGION-1 : A Virtual Private Cloud (VPC) is a logically isolated virtual network in the cloud that allows the provisioning and management of resources, such as compute instances, databases, and LoadBalancers, within a defined virtual network.
+1. VIRTUAL PRIVATE CLOUD FOR REGION-1 : A Virtual Private Cloud (VPC) is a logically isolated virtual network in the cloud that allows the provisioning and management of resources, such as compute instances, databases, and LoadBalancers within a defined virtual network.
    The VPC consists of the following resources: